Hannah-Ke/CS598_FinalProject/README.md

 >📋  Describe how to set up the environment, e.g. pip/conda/docker commands, download datasets, etc...

+## Data Processing

+You can download pretrained models here:

+- [My awesome model](https://drive.google.com/mymodel.pth) trained on ImageNet using parameters x,y,z.

+>📋  Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
+Alternatively you can have an additional column in your results table with a link to the models.

 ## Training

 To train the model(s) in the paper, run this command: